 In making this decision the chair will consider whether the meeting is quorate, in accordance with the number and balance of membership set out in the ICB's Constitution and Standing Orders or the terms of reference.
 Where the meeting is not quorate, owing to the absence of certain members, the decisions will be deferred until such time as a quorum can be convened.
-Where a quorum cannot be convened from the membership of the meeting, owing to the arrangements for managing conflicts of interest or potential conflicts of interests, the chair of the meeting shall consult with the relevant governance lead for the meeting on the action to be taken.
+Where a quorum cannot be convened from the membership of the meeting, owing to the arrangements for managing conflicts of interest or potential conflicts of interests, the chair of the meeting shall consult with the relevant governance lead for the meeting relevant meetinggovernance lead or Director of Corporate Governance and Board Secretaryor nominated governance lead on the action to be taken.